APTrust/dart/electron/easy/plugins/README.md

-# Easy Store Plugins
+# DART Plugins

-Easy Store supports plugins for custom packaging and storage modules.
+DART supports plugins for custom packaging and storage modules.
 Packaging plugins provide support for packaging files into BagIt and other custom formats.
 Example future formats may include zip, rar, parchive, etc.
 Storage plugins provide support for storing files either locally or (more